mathjax/MathJax-docs/advanced/synchronize/filters.rst

 ``\boldsymbol{...}`` to make it bold.
 Note, however, that if the expression itself includes bold notation, that does not become extra bold, so may not be distinguishable from the rest of the expression.

+We track the fact that bolding has been added using the :data:`inputData` object of the :data:`math` object.
+That way, if the expression needs to be reparsed (e.g., for a ``\require`` command, or other dynamic data being loaded), we won't add ``\boldsymbol`` more than once.

 -----